arvigeus/AZ-204/Questions/Entra ID.md

 ---

 Question: You are developing a web application using ASP.Net Core.
-The application needs to authenticate users via Azure AD and also access Azure Blob Storage on behalf of the authenticated users.
+The application needs to authenticate users via Microsoft Entra ID and also access Azure Blob Storage on behalf of the authenticated users.
 Which of the following permissions should be set to "Delegated" in the Azure Portal to meet these requirements?

 - [x] `Microsoft Graph > User.Read`
 - [ ] `Microsoft Graph > User.ReadWrite`